Are you after a bike bell but can’t’ decide which one to get?

 1. Sound and Materials Used

-Designing a bicycle bell that have the perfect sound requires a lot of trial and error and user feedback.
+The first and most important thing to consider is the sound.
+Designing a bicycle bell with the perfect sound requires a lot of trial and error and user feedback.

-Each bicycle bells have their own unique sound.
+Each bell has their own unique sound.

-Remember, the main purpose of a bicycle bell is to alert people; therefore you should choose one that is loud and clear.
+Remember, the main purpose of a bicycle bell is to alert people; therefore, you should choose one that is loud and clear.

 2. Handlebar Size and Diameter

 Another important to consider is your handlebar diameter.